SiteAlert/sitealert-wordpress-plugin/readme.txt

 * Modify telemtry opt-in
 * Add info about email summary premium feature

-= 1.8.12 (August 5, 2020) =
-* Ensures WP Health works with WordPress 5.5

 For the rest of the changelog, [review our CHANGELOG.MD](https://github.com/fpcorso/wordpress-health-check/blob/master/CHANGELOG.MD)!

 == Upgrade Notice ==

-= 1.8.16 =
+= 1.8.17 =
-Keep SiteAlert up to date to ensure all of your checks are running smoothly.
+Keep SiteAlert (formerly WP Health) up to date to ensure all of your checks are running smoothly.